ffxblue/interview-tests/test/wordpress-categories.md

 ## Deliverables

-All acceptance criteria should be met, to best of ability and time available.
+All acceptance criteria should be met (to best of ability and time available).
 A link to your repo should be sent to: `blueco DOT tech DOT test AT gmail DOT com`